 It is important that you remember to read your program guidelines carefully before purchasing your supplies.

 Each school will have a different list of essentials, and this sometimes means choosing from specific brands.
 After all, starting school with the wrong supplies is never fun and can add unnecessary expense if you have to swap or add to your items during your studies.

-For a visual look at what a standard cosmetology kit contains, check out this unboxing video from Empire student Joangelis Ramos:
+For a visual look at what a standard cosmetology kit contains, check out this unboxing video from Aveda cosmetology school student Lily Allen:

 Okay, so you know what supplies you need.
 The next step is choosing between a pre-made or custom kit.

 Many cosmetology students choose to start their cosmetology career with a pre-made cosmetology kit purchased from suppliers like Sally Beauty or Giell.
 However, others choose to create a custom kit from items bought individually.